-We're completely fine with that, as Ring's batteries are completely interchangeable across their devices - from doorbells to other cameras - which easily outweighs a smaller/thinner design.
+We're completely fine with that, as Ring's batteries are completely interchangeable across their devices - from doorbells to other cameras - which easily outweighs having a smaller/thinner design.

 The cylindrical Stick Up Cam comes with a stand connected to arms that can be rotated to install the camera on any flat surface.
 We installed the camera on the side of a staircase without any issues, and got the angle right by adjusting the tilt.

 If you're using the battery powered version, there's a quick-release switch that lets you swap batteries.
 For the wired version, Ring provides a fairly long USB cable to power the device.
-It's good to see Ring use USB and not a proprietary solution for powering the camera.
+It's good to see Ring using USB and not a proprietary solution for powering the camera.

 Like the Ring Doorbell, there are all kinds of tools with the Stick Up Cam for installation such as a drill-bit, screw mounts and screws.

 Setting up the Ring Stick Up Cam is easy for both the wired and battery options.
 If you choose the battery option, all you need is a charged battery and access to your Wi-Fi.
 The battery charges via microUSB cable, so it does take a while to power up - this is something you'll need to bear in mind when recharging the device.

 With motions zones set up, the app can alert you whenever motion is detected.
 This is fine if you're just living by yourself or with a partner, but we recommend you switch this off if you have pets or kids, just to prevent an overload of notifications.